CodezPoet/code_examples/laravel/README.md

 This to create a headless WordPress where the frontend can be designed in Laravel, while the backend keeps using WordPress.
 It uses Blade templates to display the HTML output.

-Please note there is no real reason to use Laravel as a frontend for WordPress.
+Please note there is no real reason to use Laravel as a frontend for WordPress in a lot of cases.
 It is merely meant as code example and proof of concept.
 If anything I would advise against it with the exception of certain use cases (if only because the maintenance of keeping both Laravel and WordPress up to date).

 ## .env